-- ischemic: blockage that disrupts blood flow to a region of the brain
+- Ischemic—caused by a blockage that disrupts blood flow to a region of the brain

-- hemorrhagic: a ruptured blood vessel that damages surrounding brain tissue
+- Hemorrhagic—caused by a ruptured blood vessel that damages surrounding brain tissue

 - Brain tumors